Heritage Financial Park

 Heritage Financial Park is a baseball park in Fishkill, New York.
 Home to the Hudson Valley Renegades, the park originally opened on June 18, 1994.
 Originally called Dutchess Stadium from 1994 to 2023, it assumed its current name in March 2023 when a naming-rights deal with Heritage Financial Credit Union was completed.

 It has a capacity of 5,400 people and is located on New York State Route 9D across Interstate 84 from Fishkill Correctional Facility.

 History

 Construction of the stadium began in April 1994 after approval by the Dutchess County Legislature, and opened less than three months later in June 1994.

+The entire field, excluding the pitchers mound and home plate area, was converted to AstroTurf in the spring of 2014.

+The stadium hosted K104.7's annual KFest concert each year in early June from 1999 to 2016 and again in 2023.
+Performing artists have included Akon, Rihanna, Fat Joe, Counting Crows, Collective Soul, Wilco, Def Leppard, Bob Dylan, Drake and Adam Lambert, among others.